COSO's enterprise risk management framework

 The ERM model

-This article highlights a number of issues under each of the eight components listed on the front of the cube that organisations have had to tackle – issues which can be featured in exam questions for the Strategic Business Leader (SBL) exam, relating to sections B1 and F1 of the syllabus.
+There are a number of issues under each of the eight components listed on the front of the cube that organisations have had to tackle – issues which can be featured in exam questions for the Strategic Business Leader (SBL) exam.

 The internal environment establishes the tone of the organisation, influencing risk appetite, attitudes towards risk management and ethical values.